 - Find a common timeslot between you, your supervisor, industry supervisor and 2nd reader at least 3 weeks before your final presentation date

-- Inform Ms Shirley Pang () by email about presentation time and date of your final presentation
+- Inform Ms. Sharon CHIU () by email about presentation time and date of your final presentation

-- For poster submission, please submit your poster to your second reader and cc it to your supervisor and Ms Shirley Pang () by email.
+- For poster submission, please submit your poster to your second reader and cc it to your supervisor and Ms. Sharon CHIU () by email.

-- For submission of documents to fulfill the internship's requirements, you should have access right to the e-advising system and submit the documents.
-However, if you are on leave now, you have to refer to the FAQ-13 of the COMP 1991 page to re-activate your account.
+- For submission of documents to fulfill the internship's requirements, you should have access right to the Internship & Industrial Training System and submit the documents.
+However, if you could not be able to access the system, please email Center for Industry Engagement & Internship (IEI) at to enquire about the issue.

 Department of Computer Science and Engineering